Class Action Park: Plot

-The first two-thirds of the film features former Action Park guests and employees reflecting on the park's more dangerous rides, such as the Cannonball Loop, the SuperSpeed Waterfalls, the Alpine Slides, and the Tarzan Swings, and reflects on the park itself and its general atmosphere and culture.
-The life of Eugene Mulvihill is also chronicled, including a discussion of his legal issues, which often involved Action Park.
-For example, a land dispute with the U.S. state of New Jersey is said to have been resolved after the state got tired of dealing with him.
+Former Action Park guests and employees recall the park's more dangerous rides, such as the Cannonball Loop, the SuperSpeed Waterfalls, the Alpine Slides, and the Tarzan Swings, as well as the park's general atmosphere and culture, which reflected the culture of the 1980s and that of New Jersey as a "Wild West" where such a park was able to exist.
+The film mentions land dispute Mulvihill had with the state of New Jersey, which ended after the state got tired of dealing with him.